c3lang/c3-web/docs/implementation-details/specification.md

 The required signatures for each form are given in *Properties of types and values*.

+Each overload form imposes signature requirements on the declaring method:

+* `[]` — takes one parameter (the index, of integer type) and returns the element type.
+* `&[]` — takes one parameter (the index, of integer type) and returns a pointer to the element type.
+When both `[]` and `&[]` are defined, the return of `&[]` must be a pointer to the return of `[]`.
+* `[]=` — takes two parameters (the index, of integer type, and the new element value); the return type is `void`.
+The value parameter's type must match the return type of `[]`.
+* `len` — takes no parameters; the return type must be an integer type.

+The arithmetic, bitwise, shift, comparison, and unary overload forms follow the natural signature of their operator: each binary overload takes one parameter (the right-hand operand, after the receiver), each unary overload takes none, and the return type is the type of the operator's result.

 #### Switch lowering

 * `@jump` — applied to a switch statement; requires that the switch be lowered to a jump table.
 The switch must satisfy the requirements for jump-table lowering described in *Statements*.